Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Experiments

 \textit{\textbf{ Testing Datasets}}.
 To better verify the performance of our model in complex degraded scenes, we use various types of low-quality datasets for testing, and they do not overlap with the training data.
 We make a brief description of these datasets.

-\textit{1) CelebA Data} is a synthetic dataset with 30000 high-quality face images~\cite{liu2015deep}.
-We select 2556 face images with complex facial posture and degrade the selected images using the above degradation model and parameters.
+\textit{1) CelebA Data} is a synthetic dataset with 30000 high-quality face images\cite{liu2015deep}.
+We select 2556 face images with complex facial postures and degrade the chosen images using the above degradation model and parameters.

-\textit{2) LFW Data} comes from~\cite{huang2008LFW} and is composed of more than 13k face pictures of famous people all over the world with different orientations, expressions, and lighting environments.
-They are real low-quality images with only a single face.
+\textit{2) LFW Data} comes from\cite{huang2008LFW} and is composed of more than 13k face pictures of famous people all over the world with different orientations, expressions, and lighting environments.
+They are really low-quality images with only a single face.
 The image size is 250 pixels $\times$ 250 pixels.
 We select 1610 images with relatively low quality for testing.

-\textit{3) FDDB Data} comes from~\cite{fddbData} and contains 5171 human faces in 2845 images taken from different natural scenes.
-The number of faces in the image is uncertain, not a single number.
-Moreover, the width and height of images are not equal, and the difference is noticeable.
+\textit{3) FDDB Data} comes from\cite{fddbData} and contains 5171 human faces in 2845 images taken from different natural scenes.
+The number of faces in a single image is not unique.
+Moreover, the width and height of the images are not equal, and the difference is noticeable.
 We select 1629 images with relatively low quality for testing.

-\textit{4) WebFace Data} is collected face images from the Internet by~\cite{yi2014Webface}, including tens of thousands of images with a size of 250 pixels $\times$ 250 pixels.
-They are real low-quality images with only a single face and have many old black-and-white photos.
+\textit{4) WebFace Data} is collected face images from the Internet by\cite{yi2014Webface}, including tens of thousands of images with a size of 250 pixels $\times$ 250 pixels.
+They are low-quality images with only a single face and many old black-and-white photos.
 We select 804 images with relatively low quality for testing.